 A necessary component of any successful presentation is eye contact, and understanding the right amount of eye contact is a key skill:

-- Look at the audience, not your notes, the floor, or the ceiling.
+Look at the audience, not your notes or other distractions:

-- Hold eye contact for 3 to 5 seconds with a listener.
+Hold eye contact for 3 to 5 seconds: